Skip to main content

 2. Ensure that all user attributes, e.g. Team Members, use the User type rather than SlackUser (see example)

-Note: You can also get started with the point-and-click interface, and then export them to Github once you’re happy with the setup.
+Note: You can also get started with the point-and-click interface, and then export your teams to Github once you’re happy with the setup.

-For example, here’s our Post Incident engineering team represented in our Catalog:
+As an example, here’s our Post Incident engineering team represented in our Catalog, where the Team Lead and Members attributes are both of the type incident.io User:

 To unlock the real power of Teams, you'll want to be able to navigate from a User to the Team they’re in, across incident.io features like Forms, Workflows, and more.